-Open the needle-valve 1.5 turns.

-3. Preparation of the starter
+Open the needle-valve 1.5 turns 3.
+Preparation of the starter

 Install the starting shaft to the starter securely.

-Improper installation will allow the shaft to swing creating a dangerous situation.
+Poor installation swings the starting shaft, which is dangerous.

 4. Checking the rotating direction of the starter

 Make sure that the starter rotates to the direction shown in the sketch.
 If the direction is reverse, reverse the leads on battery.